-The Collaborative's net capital assets totaled \$580,000 as of June 30, 2021.
-The Collaborative did not purchase any capital assets in the current year.
-Depreciation expense in the amount of \$97,000 was recorded.
+The Collaborative's capital assets, net of accumulated depreciation, totaled \$1.9 million as of June 30, 2022.
+There was a large increase in capital assets in the current year as a result of recognizing the payments related to the lease of building space as a capital addition.
+Depreciation expense in the amount of \$647,000 was recorded.

-The Collaborative did not have any short term or long term debt outstanding as of June 30, 2021.
+The Collaborative did not have any short term or long term debt outstanding as of June 30, 2022.

-Please refer to the Notes 4 and 7 of the basic financial statements for further discussion of the capital asset and debt activity.
+Please refer to the Notes 4 and 5 of the basic financial statements for further discussion of the capital asset and debt activity.